-Art of Fighting 3: The Path of the Warrior (known in Japan as ART OF FIGHTING: Ryuuko No Ken Gaiden, the latter translated to "Fist of the Dragon and Tiger Side Story") is a 2D fighting game developed and published by SNK for the Neo Geo MVS hardware) on March 11, 1996 and the Neo Geo AES on April 26, 1996.
+Art of Fighting 3: The Path of the Warrior (known in Japan as ART OF FIGHTING: Ryuuko No Ken Gaiden, the latter translated to "Fist of the Dragon and Tiger Side Story") is a 2D fighting game developed and released by SNK for arcades (using the Neo Geo MVS hardware) on March 11, 1996 and the Neo Geo AES on April 26, 1996.

-Like the previous Art of Fighting games, this game includes the concept of the "spirit gauge", which determines the effectiveness of special moves.
-The gauge lowers after the player performs a special move.
+Like the previous Art of Fighting games, this game includes the concept of the "Spirit Gauge", which determines the effectiveness of special moves.
+The gauge lowers after the player performs a Special Move or a Desperation Move.
 It also depletes when the opponent performs a taunt.
-The gauge can be recharged by holding down any button.
+The gauge can be recharged by holding down any attack button.
 Unlike the previous games, the gauge slowly recharges automatically (and can charge faster by remaining downed after being knocked down using the Special Attack button).